Hacker News

 I perhaps donā€™t see the Pro in iPad Pro because I am wanting it to basically be a Mac, but tablet.
 Maybe it is truly an orthogonal product that does pro work differently.
 But the software story just still feels incomplete.
 Just feels so limiting in terms of file system and such.

-43 minutes ago by kergonath
+4 years ago by kergonath

 > I donā€™t think anyone is really arguing Cook is a product visionaryā€”I certainly donā€™t think Cook is himself.
 But just navigating the political landscape alone is truly impressive.